Volunteers Needed! Click Here

 The remote site had no public transportation, no lighting, a gravel lot, and a usually non-operational pay telephone.
 The three-sided building served East Olympia for about 20 years.
 (Photo by Paul Vitous)

-Daily Trains from Olympia-Lacey
+Daily Trains/Amtrak Buses from Olympia-Lacey

 OLW is Multimodal: Intercity Transit